Hampstead School is committed to providing a comprehensive careers and work related programme throughout the school.

 To deliver our aims we continue to develop a curriculum that embeds careers education information advice and guidance (CEIAG) whilst enriching students' lives with opportunities that reach beyond the classroom and into the wider global community.

-In recognition of this the school was granted the national award of Investors in Careers in July 2015 and are committed to achieving re-accreditation under the Quality in Careers Standard by the end of the 2020.
+In recognition of this the school was granted the national award of Investors in Careers in July 2015 and are committed to achieving re-accreditation under the Quality in Careers Standard.

 Hampstead School students are resourceful.
 They take full advantage of offered and advertised opportunities both in and out of school.

 They are reflective, linking their taught curriculum to the essential skills valued by employers.

 Our students are resilient.
 They challenge stereotypes and know there are many different pathways to success.